Hemothorax: Thoracentesis

 Although imaging techniques can demonstrate that fluid is present within the pleural space, it may be unclear what this fluid represents.
 To establish the nature of the fluid, a sample can be removed by inserting a needle into the pleural cavity in a procedure known as a thoracentesis or pleural tap.
-In this context, the most important assessment of the pleural fluid is the percentage by volume that is taken up by red blood cells (the hematocrit) A hemothorax is defined as having a hematocrit of at least 50% of that found in the affected person's blood, although the hematocrit of a chronic hemothorax may be between 25 and 50% if additional fluid has been secreted by the pleura.
+In this context, the most important assessment of the pleural fluid is the percentage by volume that is taken up by red blood cells (the hematocrit) A hemothorax is defined as having a hematocrit of at least 50% of that found in the affected person's blood, although the hematocrit of a chronic hemothorax may be 25–50% if additional fluid has been secreted by the pleura.
 Pleural fluid can dilute hemothoraces in as low as 3–4 days.
 The red blood cells in the effusion spontaneously break down.
 Distinguishing the pleural fluid from blood by colour is impossible when the hematocrit value is over 5%.
 For these reasons, even if there is a hematocrit value under 50%, further investigations can be done in order to figure out if there is a source of bleeding.
 Hematocrit can be roughly calculated by dividing the red blood cell count of the pleural fluid by 100,000.
 Thoracentesis is the test most commonly used to diagnose a hemothorax in animals.
 Hemothorax can itself be a rare complication of thoracentesis if the intercostal artery is punctured.